asropinr/Example_provider/README.md

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)
+- for running on Web you can Use : flutter run -d chrome --web-renderer html
+- for build to web you can Use : flutter build web --web-renderer html --release

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials,